-On day 2, you have the option to hike to Tango & Cheri or explore attractions in and around Thimphu city.
+On the second day, you have the option to hike to Tango & Cheri Monastery or explore attractions in and around Thimphu city:

-In the evening we will visit Buddha Dordenma and Capture the vibrant Buddha statue in the sun set.
-Apart from the serenity of the place the view of the Thimphu city from this mountain is gorgeous.
+In the evening we will visit Buddha Dordenma and Capture the vibrant Buddha statue in the sunset.
+Apart from the serenity of the place, the view of Thimphu city from this mountain is gorgeous.

 In the evening, you are free to stroll in Thimphu town on your own.

 Overnight: Hotel in Thimphu